mathisbukowski/FastAPI-Scrapper/README.md

 # FastAPI-Scrapper

-A FastAPI-based web application with GraphQL (Strawberry) exposing user and item management.
+FastAPI app with GraphQL (Strawberry) exposing user and item management.
+Database schema managed by Alembic migrations at startup.

 ## Setup